 - several exposures with multiple different categories (for example, working location)

-- repeated analysis over calendar time.
+- repeated analysis over calendar time

-Consequently, the p-values use in our analysis have not been adjusted to control either the familywise error rate (FWER, the probability of making at least one false discovery) or the false discovery rate (FDR, the expected proportion of discoveries that are false) at a particular level.
+Consequently, the p-values used in our analysis have not been adjusted to control either the familywise error rate (FWER, the probability of making at least one false discovery) or the false discovery rate (FDR, the expected proportion of discoveries that are false) at a particular level.
 Instead, we focus on presenting the data and interpreting results in the light of the strength of evidence that supports them.

 The statistics produced by analysis of this survey contribute to modelling, which predicts the reproduction number (R) of the virus.

 R is the average number of secondary infections produced by one infected person.
-The Scientific Pandemic Influenza Group on Modelling (SPI-M), a sub-group of the Scientific Advisory Group for Emergencies (SAGE), has built a consensus on the value of R based on expert scientific advice from multiple academic groups.Back to table of contents
+The Scientific Pandemic Influenza Group on Modelling (SPI-M), a sub-group of the Scientific Advisory Group for Emergencies (SAGE), has built a consensus on the value of R based on expert scientific advice from multiple academic groups.
+This is now produced by the UK Health Security Agency (UKHSA).Back to table of contents